forkphorus/sb-downloader/README.md

 ## Why

 It is no longer possible to download projects as `.sb2` or `.sb` files from the Scratch 3 interface.
-Therefore, projects broken by Scratch 3 cannot be run in an older version of Scratch unless you already downloaded them.
-Additionally, `.sb` downloader's asset viewer allows you to easily extract assets from projects, which is not yet possible in Scratch 3's interface.
+As a result, projects broken by Scratch 3 cannot be run in an older version of Scratch unless you already downloaded them.